Leantime/docs/technical/classes/Unit/app/Core/EventsTest.md

 ---
 ### testGetRegistries

-This test will check the get_registries method of the Events class.
+This test will check the get_registries method of the EventDispatcher class.

 ```php
 public EventsTest::testGetRegistries(): mixed